 - 9.1 This paragraph does not apply to government and public securities.
 Please see paragraph 10 below.
-For the purpose of this paragraph a "single body" is: - 9.1.1 in relation to transferable securities and money market instruments, the person by whom they are issued; and - 9.1.2 in relation to deposits, the person with whom they are placed. - 9.2 Not more than 20% in value of the Scheme Property may consist of deposits with a single body. - 9.3 Not more than 10% in value of the Scheme Property may consist of transferable securities or approved money market instruments issued by any single body.
+For the purpose of this paragraph a "single body" is: - 9.1.1 in relation to transferable securities and money market instruments, the person by whom they are issued; and - 9.1.2 in relation to deposits, the person with whom they are placed. - 9.2 Not more than 20% in value of the Scheme Property may consist of deposits with a single body. - 9.3 Not more than 10% in value of the Scheme Property may consist of transferable securities or money-market instruments issued by any single body subject to COLL 5.6.23R.
 This limit is increased to 25% in value of the Scheme Property in respect of covered bonds.
-In applying the increased limit of 25% certificates representing certain securities are to be treated as equivalent to the underlying security. - 9.4 The exposure to any one counterparty in an OTC derivative transaction must not exceed 10% in value of the Scheme Property.
-For the purposes of calculating this limit, the rules and conditions set out in COLL 5.6.7 R (7) to (10) inclusive apply.

-- 9.5 Not more than 35% in value of the Scheme Property may consist of the units of any one collective investment scheme. - 10.
-Spread: government and public securities - 10.1 Where no more than 35% in value of the Scheme Property is invested in transferable securities or approved money-market instruments that are issued or guaranteed by: - 10.1.1 the UK or an EEA state; - 10.1.2 a local authority of the UK or an EEA state; - 10.1.3 a non-EEA state; or - 10.1.4 a public international body to which the UK or one or more EEA states belong issued by any one body, there is no limit on the amount which may be invested in such securities or in any one issue.
+In applying the increased limit of 25% certificates representing certain securities are to be treated as equivalent to the underlying security. - 9.4 The exposure to any one counterparty in an OTC derivative transaction must not exceed 10% in value of the Company.
+For the purposes of calculating this limit, the rules and conditions set out in COLL 5.6.7 R (7) to (10) inclusive apply. - 9.5 Not more than 35% in value of the Scheme Property may consist of the units of any one collective investment scheme. - 10.
+Spread: government and public securities - 10.1 Where no more than 35% in value of the Scheme Property is invested in transferable securities or approved money-market instruments that are issued or guaranteed by: - 10.1.1 the United Kingdom or an EEA State; - 10.1.2 a local authority of the United Kingdom or an EEA State; - 10.1.3 a non-EEA State; or - 10.1.4 a public international body to which the United Kingdom or one or more EEA States belong issued by any one body, there is no limit on the amount which may be invested in such securities or in any one issue.